British weather in July

 2017 An unsettled month, with a few brief fine spells.
 It was fairly warm in the SE in the first half of the month, then cooler and wetter.
 It was quite a thundery month.
 The CET was 16.8C, close to average.
 Sunshine was above or below average in the south, and above in the far NW.
 Unusually, July 2017 was sunnier in the Shetland Islands than in Cornwall (the 8th such occasion since 1929), It was wetter than average, with nearly twice the long-term average in the south and southeast.
 The highest temperature of the month was 32.2 at Heathrow on the 6th.
 78.0 mm of rain fell at Okehampton (Devon) on the 30-31st.
 There was devastating flash flooding in the Cornish coastal village of Coverack, on the Lizard Peninsula, with a 1m surge of water, following heavy rain in a thunderstorm on the 18th, when 170 may have fallen locally.

 2018 Overall very warm: at 19.1C CET it was better than July 1976, but not as good as July 2006 or 1983.
 It was particularly warm in the South and East.
 The first half was anticyclonic and was dry, sunny, and warm everywhere.
 It was more unsettled in the second half, particularly in the north.
 There was a notable heat wave towards the end of the month.
-33.3C at Santon Downham (Suffolk) on the 23rd.
+It was 33.3C at Santon Downham (Suffolk) on the 23rd.
 There was a maximum of 35.3 at Faversham and 35.1C at Wisley on the 26th, a minimum of 21.0C at London St James Park overnight on the 26-27, and a maximum of 34.1 at Gravesend on the 27th; and then down to 24.0 at Weybourne on the 28th.
 The passing through of the cold front came with some severe thunderstorms.
 99 mm of rain was recorded at Belfast on the 28th.
-On average rainfall was 71%, but ti was very dry in East Anglia.
+On average rainfall was 71%, but it was very dry in East Anglia.
 It was a sunny month with 138% of average (the sixth sunniest July since 1929).
 Morecambe Bay in Cumbria recorded 111.9 hours of sunshine from 1st to 7th July, which is a new weekly sunshine record.

 July in history